-Overall Group materiality TT\$46.1 million How we determined it 5% of profit before taxation Rationale for the materiality benchmark applied We chose profit before taxation as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
+Overall Group materiality TT\$54 million How we determined it 5% of profit before taxation Rationale for the materiality benchmark applied We chose profit before taxation as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
 We chose 5% which is within a range of acceptable benchmark thresholds.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above TT\$2.3 million, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with those charged with governance that we would report to them misstatements identified during our audit above TT\$2.7 million, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.